safeliquids/custom-music-discs/README.md

 4. ***"pitch": float, default: 1.0*** - pitch of the sound

 ## Known Issues
 - if a custom disc is played during a server reload, the original record music is not stopped.
-It is also possible to start the same custom music multiple times in the same tick.